TheSkyFather/CustomSplashCreator/INSTRUCTION.md

+# Script only for a/b device(Redmi K40, poco f3, redmi k40, poco f3, redmi k40 pro, poco f3 pro)!!!
 # Instruction to use CustomSplashCreator
-#Script onle for a/b device!!!
 1. Unpack the archive to any place convenient for you.
 2. Go to the CSC folder
 3. To the pics folder, throw your pictures, observing the numbering order.